 - Some say you should add “noindex” to categories and/or tags, but if you implement them properly, noindex should be unnecessary.

-To get best results, you should build an outline of all the important keyword search phrases you want you site to target.
+To get optimal results, you should build an outline of all the important keyword search phrases you want your site to target.

 - Tags: list tag name and primary keyword phrase

 The goal of every WordPress website redesign should be a broad spread or carefully targeted keyword search phrases, with minimal duplication… ask your website designer for advice!

 In deciding how to redesign a WordPress website, the underlying success factor is how to write high-quality content!
 Spitting out dinky 100-word blog posts containing generic trivia is not going to advance your cause over at Google HQ.
 My sense of it is that to be taken seriously, a page or post needs to be in the order of at least 600-800 words.
 How on earth can you prosecute a credible contention with a 200-word, 2-paragraph?
 Stating your position, providing a viable defence for it, and explaining why it works is not a 5-minute task…

 Personally, I choose to write infrequently, but in a verbose fashion.
 The word count on this little essay has gone well past the 2,000-word mark, and it’s the second one for the week… 🙂

 The concept of content quality is a difficult baton to grasp and run with, but making the effort will immediately lift you above the ranks of the mediocre…

 Regardless of the industry in which you work, the mere fact that you are employed there indicates that you know more about it than people who are employed elsewhere.
 Therefore, you are indeed uniquely qualified to express an opinion!